psoerensen/qgsim/dev/github-desktop-workflow.md

 2. Double-click `qgsim.Rproj`.
 3. Confirm that RStudio opens with `qgsim` shown as the active project.

 Always open `qgsim.Rproj` before working.
 This helps RStudio use the correct project folder.

 ## 3. Pull before starting work

 Before editing anything:

-1. Open the qgsim repository in GitHub Desktop.
+1. Open the `qgsim` repository in GitHub Desktop.
 2. Select **Fetch origin**.
 3. If GitHub Desktop shows **Pull origin**, select it.

 Pulling downloads changes that other collaborators have already pushed.
 Pull again if you have left the project open for a long time before starting work.

+## 4. Create a branch for most changes

+In the beginning, collaborators should avoid committing directly to `main` unless the change is very small and agreed in advance.

+For most changes, create a new branch in GitHub Desktop:

+1. Open GitHub Desktop.
+2. Select **Branch > New Branch**.
+3. Use a short descriptive name, for example:

+   * `fix-readme-typo`
+   * `add-cpp-backend-notes`
+   * `update-reference-example`
+4. Confirm that GitHub Desktop now shows your new branch instead of `main`.

+A branch gives you a safe place to work without changing the shared `main` version immediately.

-## 4. Make a small change
+## 5. Make a small change

 Open the file in RStudio, make one focused change, and save it.
 For example, correct a typo or clarify a short paragraph.

 Keep unrelated changes separate.
 A small commit is easier to review and easier to fix if something goes wrong.

 Do not edit generated files such as `NAMESPACE` or files under `man/` by hand.
 Ask for help if your change appears to require those files.

-## 5. Run basic checks in RStudio
+## 6. Run basic checks in RStudio

 For a small documentation-only change, read the changed section in RStudio and check that links, spelling, and formatting look correct.

 For package changes, run these commands in the **RStudio Console**: